hellojags/skapp-ux/README.md

 ** Own Your AppStore **

-Remember, Its your basic right on Ineternet :)
+Remember, Its your basic right on Internet :)

 Checkout How: https://siasky.net/_ARSiDT8EtdmD7PxQmBpFdV4RGzVqeazlEVDZQ7y0pfzTA